cnowdev/EventTracker/README.md

    - points (number): 0
    - name (string): admin

-4. Complete!
-Sign in as the user you've created and create student accounts!
+4. Complete! navigate to the directory, then run `npm run dev` in your terminal to start the app.
+If you wish to run a emulator, run `firebase emulators:start` Sign in as the user you've created and create student accounts!